 - Inducted Junior Thespians automatically begin their high school careers with half of the points needed for high school Thespian induction (normally five of the ten induction points required).
 See the Junior Thespian Troupe Handbook for details.

-- Students may earn up to five points toward induction through participation at the elementary school level; in community, children’s, or professional theatre; or in other activities in the performing arts.
-They may earn additional points after induction at the troupe director’s discretion and upon verification of participation.
+- Students may earn up to two (2) points toward induction through participation at any school; in community, children’s, or professional theatre; or in other activities in the performing arts.
+Once inducted, students may continue to earn points for theatre participation outside of school.

 - Junior Thespian membership will be made available on an equitable basis to all students who qualify.
 No student will be elected into the Society; and peers may not have a role in awarding points or deciding induction eligibility.